Likes and Dislikes

 by Friends of Godwin

 In our relationships in everyday life, we relate in two different ways to pleasant and unpleasant experiences.
-When we like someone we really don’t see that person just as he or she is.
+When we like someone we don’t see that person just as he or she is.
 We will be seeing mostly only the positive and pleasant aspects of that person.
-And if we don’t like someone, then again we’ll be seeing mostly the negative in that person and we will not see the positive in such a person.
+And if we don’t like someone, then again we’ll be seeing mostly the negative in that person and we will not see the positive..

 There is a very interesting statement by the Buddha in this connection.
 Some monks told him that there were people who were criticizing his teaching.
 Then the Buddha said something very fascinating.
 He told them that when you hear someone criticizing my teaching, if you don’t like that, if you resist that, you will not really hear what is being said.
 And when you hear someone praising my teachings, if you are very happy and elated by that, you will not be able to really hear what is being said.
 So it shows very clearly, both in our meditation and in our everyday life, how these strong likes and strong dislikes can distort the picture.